Natetgmaxwell/ntgm/src/site/notes/Sources/@peterattia2023OutliveScienceArt.md

 > [!quote] (Page 122)
 >
 > Cholesterol is essential to life.
-It is required to produce some of the most important structures in the body, including cell membranes; hormones such as testosterone, progesterone, estrogen, and cortisol; and bile acids, which are necessary for digesting food.
+It is required to produce some of the most important structures in the body, including [[Cards/Plasma Membranes\|cell membranes]]; hormones such as testosterone, progesterone, estrogen, and cortisol; and bile acids, which are necessary for digesting food.
 >
 { #I2FZ3KPJaTNJSBWD5p122}